tsavola/lep/README.md

 The idea is that the Rust program (which embeds Lep) implements extension functions, effectively creating a domain-specific query or administration language.
-The host program is also responsible for setting up the read-eval-print-loop (REPL) which calls Lep (for parsing and evaluation), thus choosing where the input is read from and what gets printed.
+The host program is also responsible for setting up the REPL (read-eval-print-loop), thus choosing where the input is read from and what gets printed.

 ## Syntax